ImaneMekkaoui1/Getting-into-Practice-Input-Output/README.md

 This exercise demonstrates the creation and use of a custom checked exception.

-Classes
+##### Classes
-TooFastException
+###### TooFastException

-Extends Exception
+-  Extends Exception

-Displays a message including the speed value
+-  Displays a message including the speed value

-Vehicle
+###### Vehicle

-Method testSpeed(int speed)
+-  Method testSpeed(int speed)

-Throws TooFastException if speed > 90
+-  Throws TooFastException if speed > 90

-The main method tests:
+-  The main method tests:

+      .
 A valid speed

+      .
 A speed that triggers the exception

-Displays the call stack using printStackTrace()
+-  Displays the call stack using printStackTrace()

+# Conclusion

+This practical work allowed us to apply several important Java concepts, including:

+* File and directory manipulation

+Object serialization and persistence

+Interface-based design

+Menu-driven console applications

+Robust exception handling

+Custom exception creation and propagation

+Overall, this project helped reinforce both technical skills and good programming practices in Java Object-Oriented Programming.